 Paul writes this letter to be sure that no one sees the law without seeing Jesus.
 And Paul does this because he knows something.
-Paul knows the terrifying power of the law.
+Paul was trained as a Pharisee.
+And he knows the terrifying power of the law.
 It has power, all right.
 The power to condemn.
 Because, the power that the law holds over you is so much greater than your power to keep the law.

 The Romans may see life in the law, but Paul knows that eventually they will see death.
-As our hymn a few minutes ago said, God's law is good and wise, but we are not.
-Holding on to the law without Christ is like holding on to the blade of a knife.
-At best, it condemns us.
-It cuts us straight down to the bone.
+As a hymn that we will sing later rightly confesses, God's law is good and wise, but we are not.
+Holding on to the law without Christ is like holding on to the blade of a sharp knife.
+It's a good tool.
+But the harder you hold onto to it the faster it cuts straight down to the bone.
+The faster it only condemns you to hell.

-At worst, Paul writes that it only arouses "our sinful passions."
-When you hear what you are not supposed to do, you end up wanting to do it.
+On top of that, our sinful nature likes to twist the law.
+Deceive us through the law.
+Paul writes that the Law arouses "our sinful passions."
+Simply put, when you hear what you are not supposed to do, you end up wanting to do it.
 Paul didn't know what coveting was until he was told not to covet and then sin awakened and created all kinds of coveting within him.
 Sin comes alive and we end up dying.
 Dying a sinners death while holding tight to the good law of God.